Background

 So we try to convert and transform to shapeshift new people in our lives so as to render them compatible with the old figures that we used to have in our lives, with old objects, primary objects, other objects, so on.

-And this, we do this even if it means that the outcomes are unfavorable, self-defeating, self-destructive, bad for you.
+And we do this even if it means that the outcomes are unfavorable, self-defeating, self-destructive, bad for you.
 Still we do this because we value the comfort zone above anything and everything else.

 So you would push the therapist, you push your wife, you push your girlfriend, you push your new friend, you push your colleague, you push your boss to abuse you.
 You want them to abuse you as your mother had done or your father had done because that's what you know, that's it.
 That's your zone of familiarity and you want them to conform and you want them to make you feel comfortable at ease because you know the other shoe is going to drop and you know the sound is going to make.

-and so in a way transference is a repetition compulsion because you try to force people to behave in the same way that previous people in your life had behaved.
+So this is projective identification and so in a way transference is a repetition compulsion because you try to force people to behave in the same way that previous people in your life had behaved.
 You try to force them to repeat compulsively interactions and relationships you've had in the past.

 If you enjoyed this article, you might like the following: